 Methods

-This retrospective descriptive and analytical study was conducted to examine the clinical processes and outcomes of patients admitted to the Emergency Department (ED) of xxx xxx xxxxx State Hospital while awaiting intensive care unit (ICU) beds.
+An institution-based retrospective chart review was conducted to examine the clinical processes and outcomes of patients admitted to the Emergency Department (ED) of xxx xxx xxxxx State Hospital while awaiting intensive care unit (ICU) beds.
 The study included 1000 patients aged 18 years and older who were managed in the ED between September 1, 2022, and August 31, 2024, while waiting for ICU beds.

 The target population consisted of adult patients who experienced prolonged stays in the ED due to the unavailability of ICU beds.
 The inclusion criteria were as follows: patients aged 18 years and older, those with an ICU bed request made during ED management, a minimum stay of 24 hours in the ED, and the availability of complete and sufficient clinical information in the electronic medical records.
 Exclusion criteria included patients younger than 18 years, patients requiring palliative care instead of intensive care, records with missing or erroneous data, and stable patients managed in the ED without requiring intensive care.